 This gratitude journal makes a great gift to help teens grow their experience of gratitude.
 It is a powerful way to make a big difference in someone’s daily life.

 It is available wherever books are sold.
-You can get it at your local book store once it is released on May 18th.
-Or you can go ahead and order it from Amazon now!
+You can get it at your local book store or you can go ahead and order it from Amazon now!

 “This book is such an amazing way to help teens get in touch with their feelings, recognize what they have, and be appreciative of it.
 It’s not that teens aren’t grateful, it’s just hard being a teen and sometimes they don’t see the whole picture.
 These short but effective exercises ask teens to look at different areas of their life and write about the things that bring them joy and happiness, focusing on the positive things in their life and helping them to appreciate the little things as well as the big!” ―Lisa O’Driscoll, lifestyle blogger, funmoneymom.com